mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-experimental/dcos-experimental-package-build/index.md

 # Description
-The `dcos experimental package build` command lets you build a package locally to be added to DC/OS or to be shared with the DC/OS Universe.
+The `dcos experimental package build` command allows you to build a package locally to be added to DC/OS or to be shared with the DC/OS Universe.

 # Usage